-The BSN Program Student Advisor, Kathy O'Flynn-Magee is available to assist you throughout the year as you make decisions related to your studies and progression.
+The BSN Program Student Advisor, Elisabeth Bailey is available to assist you throughout the year as you make decisions related to your studies and progression.
 She will clarify program requirements and school policies, and address questions of academic concern.
+Questions pertaining to admission to the BSN program should be directed to the Admissions Coordinator at firstname.lastname@example.org

 Make sure you visit the BSN Announcements Blog frequently to not miss out on any important information or opportunities.